putragabrielll/putragabrielll/README.md

 ## 🚀 About Me

 Hi there 👋.
-I’m fullstack Web Developer with experience in the technology industry.
+I’m a fullstack Web Developer with experience in the technology industry.
 Expertise in building complex and scalable web applications, from design and development to deployment and maintenance.

 Proficient in various web technologies such as HTML, CSS, GoLang, JavaScript, ReactJS, NodeJS, PHP, MySQL, PostgreSQL.
 Experienced in building various types of web applications, including news websites, e-wallets, and coffee shop websites.
 Has extensive knowledge of web infrastructure and is committed to building innovative, efficient and user-friendly web applications.